Node Applications

 It’s not guaranteed that our server will start (e.g. maybe the port is being used) so we have to hold it in a Maybe.

-is core custom type with two variants: Just something
+Maybe is core custom type with two variants: Just something where something is the value you want, or Nothing.

 Next, we define a constant to hold our server configuration: